“It’s as if someone said to you: ‘Throw yourself from a fourth-floor window — and mind you, fall gracefully.’”

 In between these bookend compositions is a rich trove of music created for solo voice or groups of vocalists — as well as for male, female and mixed choirs — based on sacred and secular texts alike.
 We can literally trace the trajectory of Schmitt’s artistic development via these vocal scores — beginning with mélodies that are very much in the “salon” style of the late nineteenth century (reminding us that Jules Massenet was one of Schmitt’s composition teachers), then moving into far more “modern” and complex idioms in the ensuing decades.

 Illustrating this evolution, in 2020 a recording was released on the Resonus Classics label that offered a representative sampling of Schmitt early, middle and late-period works for voice and piano.
-Several of them are world-premiere recordings, thereby helping to fill some significant gaps in the discography of the composer’s works.
+Several of them were world-premiere recordings, thereby helping to fill some significant gaps in the discography of the composer’s works.
 Still, there remain a goodly number of vocal scores by Schmitt that await their first-ever commercial recordings.

 On the 2020 Resonus recording is a particularly fascinating set of three mélodies dating from 1919-24 titled Kérob-Shal.
 The exotic-sounding title of this work is, in reality, just a mash-up of the names of the three poets whose texts were selected by Schmitt to put to music (René Kerdyk, G. Jean-Aubry and René Chalupt).
 More significant than the work’s unusual title is its startling modernity.
 It’s easily the most harmonically complex of all the works on the Resonus release, which covers a span of nearly 50 years of Schmitt’s creativity.